mhyrka/Diggity/README.md

 To run - fork and clone this repo to your local machine.
 Make sure you either have Expo on your phone, or xcode / android studio on your computer.
 From the terminal, navigate to the directory, "Diggity" and run `npm i` to install all dependencies.
 Then run `npm start`.

-## **User Experience**

-As a user you create a profile with an email and password.
-You can send a direct message to other nearby users or check out the map view to see who is around.
-You can also add friends to your network to stay connected with your favorites.

 ## **Author**

 - Matthew Hyrka